Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 ## Discription

-This is the maintained version of the Supplementary Software for ...
+This is the maintained version of the Supplementary Software for *Thermophoretic Trap of Single Amyloid Fibrils and Protein Aggregation Studies*

-This repository provides a collection of Python scripts, Jupyter Notebooks for the tracking and the data analysis of single amyloid fibrils in a thermophoretic trap.
+This repository containes a collection of Python scripts and Jupyter Notebooks for the tracking and the data analysis of single amyloid fibrils in a thermophoretic trap.
-Within this collection the [TrackerLab](./TrackerLab) represents a GUI for the image processing and tracking of single amyloid fibrils whereas [Jupyter-Notebooks](./Jupyter-Notebooks) contains Jupyter Notebooks for the data analysis.
-The files for FEM simulation of the temperature distribution are located in [COMSOL](./COMSOL).
+Within this framework [TrackerLab.py](./TrackerLab) provides a GUI for the image processing and tracking of single amyloid fibrils.
+[Jupyter-Notebooks](./Jupyter-Notebooks) contains Jupyter Notebooks for the data analysis.
+The COMSOL files for the FEM simulation of the temperature distribution are located in [COMSOL](./COMSOL).

 A small experimental dataset for demonstration of the software can be downloaded at:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1414296.svg)](https://doi.org/10.5281/zenodo.1414296)

 ## Repository Content

-- [TrackerLab](./TrackerLab): A graphical user interface for the tracking of single amyloid fibrils based on the PyQt and PyQtGraph libary.
+- [TrackerLab](./TrackerLab): GUI for the tracking of single amyloid fibrils based on the PyQt and PyQtGraph libary.
 - [Jupyter-Notebooks](./Jupyter-Notebooks): Juypter Notebooks for the data analysis.
 - [COMSOL](./COMSOL): COMSOL files for the FEM simulations of the temperature distribution.

 ## System Requirements